Inflatable castle: Standards

 While bouncy castle manufacturers adhere to voluntary standards, no national safety standards exist in the U.S., although some states such as Pennsylvania and New Jersey require that inflatables pass engineering and safety standards before allowing the equipment to be rented out.
 In 2017, roughly 25 U.S. states had regulations governing permits, inspections and insurance, although a private investigation by the Pew Charitable Trust has shown significant shortcomings by industry operators and regulators to do their part.
 North Carolina requires amusements rides, including inflatables, to be inspected annually by the North Carolina Department of Labor (NCDOL).
 For inflatables to pass inspection, operators in North Carolina are required to have all training records, a current certificate of insurance, and device manuals.
 Inflatables that are damaged and not safe will not pass inspection until they are repaired.
+Within the Uk & Europe BSEN 14960 is the standard to which covers Inflatable Safety.
+It sets out requirements covering things such as design, manufacture, materials, structural safety, anchorage, access/egress, blower systems, labelling, operating instructions and inspection/testing.